Azure/azure-iot-sdk-csharp/iot-hub/Quickstarts/ReadD2cMessages/README.md

 # Read device-to-cloud messages

 This sample demonstrates how to use the Azure Event Hubs client library for .NET to read messages sent from a device by using the built-in Event Hub that exists by default for every IoT Hub instance.

 ## Prerequisites

-The .NET Core SDK 3.0.0 or greater is recommended.
+The .NET SDK 3.1 is recommended.
 You can download the .NET Core SDK for multiple platforms from [.NET](https://www.microsoft.com/net/download/all).
 You can verify the current version of C# on your development machine using 'dotnet --version'.

-This sample can also be compiled using the NET Core SDK 2.1 SDK if the language version of project is changed to `preview`.
+> Note: the Event Hubs client 5.2 does not work with .NET 5.0.

-## Obtain the Event Hubs-compatible connection string
+## Obtain the Event Hub-compatible connection string

-You can get the Event Hubs-compatible connection string to your IotHub instance via the Azure portal or by using the Azure CLI.
+You can get the Event Hub-compatible connection string to your Iot Hub instance via the Azure portal or by using the Azure CLI.

 If using the Azure portal, see [Built in endpoints for IotHub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-read-builtin#read-from-the-built-in-endpoint) to get the Event Hubs-compatible connection string and assign it to the variable `connectionString` in the sample.
 You can skip the Azure CLI instructions in the sample after this.